I. Name and address of the responsible party

 2. Legal basis for processing personal data

-In terms of processing personal data, which are necessary to fulfill a contract, whose signatory party is the person in question, art.
-6 par.1 lit. b GDPR serves as the legal basis.
+In terms of processing personal data, which are necessary to fulfil a contract, whose signatory party is the person in question, art.
+6 par.1 lit. b UK GDPR serves as the legal basis.
 This applies also to processes, that are necessary to execute pre-contractual measures.
 As far as processing of personal data is necessary to execute legal obligations, art.
 6 par.1 lt. c serves as the legal basis.

 In case that vital interests of the person in question or any natural person require to process personal data, art.
 6 par.
-1 lit. d GDPR serves as the legal basis.
+1 lit. d UK GDPR serves as the legal basis.

 As far as the processing is necessary to protect a legitimate interest of our company or of a third party and the interests, civil rights and fundamental liberties of the person in question outweigh the first-mentioned interest, art.
 6 par.
-1 lit. f GDPR serves as the legal basis for processing.
+1 lit. f UK GDPR serves as the legal basis for processing.

 3. Data erasure and length of storage